JennyBoyse/StandUp/README.md

 ## Getting Started

-### Section 2A: Installation for Android users
+### Installation for Android users

-Please follow these instructions if you are using an Android device ([Source]([https://www.google.com](https://www.nextpit.com/android-for-beginners-what-is-an-apk-file#:~:text=Just%20open%20your%20browser%2C%20find,begin%20installing%20on%20your%20device.))):
+Please follow these instructions if you are using an Android device ([Source](https://www.nextpit.com/android-for-beginners-what-is-an-apk-file#:~:text=Just%20open%20your%20browser%2C%20find,begin%20installing%20on%20your%20device.)):

 1. Access the APK file contained in this repository: build > app > outputs > apk > release > app-release.apk
 2. Once you've downloaded the APK file on your computer, connect your Android device to it.